-The Fish and Wildlife Coordination Act (FWCA) of 1934 requires Federal agencies involved in water resource development projects to consult with the USFWS and the state agency administering wildlife resources concerning proposed Federal water resources development projects that could result in the control or modification of a natural stream or body of water that might have effects on the fish and wildlife resources that depends on the body of water or it's associated habitat.
+The Fish and Wildlife Coordination Act (FWCA) of 1934 requires Federal agencies involved in water resource development projects to consult with the USFWS and the state agency administering wildlife resources concerning

 Adoption of the proposed MP would not be subject to the Act as it would not "result in the control or modification of a natural stream or body of water.
 Implementing future plans or actions would require subsequent review to ensure compliance with FWCA.